 Leave a comment

-I Found God today in a challenging, relevant homily about meekness.
+I Found God today in my friend’s successful surgery.

 Leave a comment

-I Found God today in encouraging conversation with my neighbor.
+I Found God today in the Jesuits finding God.

 Leave a comment